Dr Jonathan Duckworth is a Vice Chancellor’s Research Fellow in the School of Media and Communication at RMIT University (2012-2015).

 - Mumford, N.,Duckworth, J.,Wilson, P. (2014).
 The application of enhanced virtual environments for co-located childhood movement disorder rehabilitation In: Proceedings of the 10th international conference on disability, virtual reality and associated technologies (ICDVRAT 2014), Gothenburg, Sweden, 2-4 September 2014

 - Duckworth, J.,Eldridge, R.,Hullick, J. (2014).
 Resonance Table in These Compulsive Behaviours, (Concert 4) RE:EVOLUTION In: The Melbourne Festival Melbourne, Australia

 - Duckworth, J.,Eldridge, R.,Bennett, C.,Wilson, P.,Mumford, N.,Shum, D.,Thomas, P.,Williams, G. (2013).
 ELEMENTS In: Premier's Design Award - Best in Category Digital Design Melbourne, Australia

 - Disruptive Critters: developing a digitally augmented performance space by the Duckworth/Hullick Duo.
 Funded by: Australia Council for the Arts - Arts Projects for Individuals and Groups 2015 from (2016 to 2016)

 - Elements: An Augmented Reality Workspace for Movement Rehabilitation for Traumatic Brain Injury (TBI) Patients.
-Funded by: Synapse Initiative (Australia Council, New Media Arts Board) from (2005 to 2007)
+Funded by: Synapse Initiative Grant pre-2014 from (2005 to 2007)